ARMmbed/mbed-client/README.md

 This API is based on OMA LWM2M specification.
 You can get the specification [here](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0)

 ## How to use the API
-More information on how to use the API effectively to create and configure Objects, Object Instances and Resources , can be found from [here](https://github.com/ARMmbed/lwm2m-client/blob/master/Howto.md)
+More information on how to use the API effectively to create and configure Objects, Object Instances and Resources, can be found from [here](https://github.com/ARMmbed/lwm2m-client/blob/master/Howto.md)

 ## API documentation

-You can generate Doxygen API documentation for these APIs from a doxy file which is present in the `doxygen` folder .
+You can generate Doxygen API documentation for these APIs from a doxy file which is present in the `doxygen` folder.
 You need to run `doxygen` command from the `doxygen/` folder and it will generate a `docs` folder at API source directory root level where you can find the detailed documentation for each API.

 ## Example application